 Employees on the state's central payroll system will be able to contribute on a pre-tax basis through payroll.
-You may also make post-tax contributions by writing a check for deposit in your HSA.
-Check with the financial institution where your HSA is set up for details on how to contribute to that particular HSA.
+You may also make post-tax contributions by writing a check for deposit to your HSA.
+Check with the financial institution where your HSA is set up for details on how to contribute to that HSA on a post-tax basis.

 Your HSA belongs to you and as such, you're responsible for maintaining the account.
 Here's what's expected of you as an HSA account holder:

 To be eligible for an HSA, an individual generally cannot have health coverage other than HDHP coverage.
 This means that an HSA-eligible individual cannot be covered by any health plan that provides coverage below the minimum HDHP deductible, including Medicare.
 For example, if your spouse has family coverage that would provide for coverage of benefits within the HDHP deductible, you would not be permitted to have an HSA.
 (Remember that if you receive monthly social security payments, you are enrolled in Medicare Part A.)

 Remember that any expenses that could be paid from an MDEA or HRA can be paid from your HSA.
-However, to avoid any adverse tax consequences should you wish to enroll in an MDEA, you must enroll in a limited purpose MDEA from which you may pay only vision and dental expenses, and expenses incurred after you have met the annual deductible of the HDHP.
+However, to avoid any adverse tax consequences should you wish to enroll in an MDEA, you must enroll in a limited purpose MDEA from which you may pay only vision and dental expenses, and expenses incurred after you have met the HDHP's annual deductible.
 The same holds true of your HRA which must become a limited purpose HRA.
 The State's pre-tax plan administrator, 121 Benefits, currently administers such accounts.

 Yes.
-If both an individual and spouse have family HDHPs, the maximum annual HSA contribution for the family is $7,000 in 2019.
-This is true if there is just one HSA or if each spouse has his or her own HSA.
-A family cannot increase its annual contribution due to the fact that there are two HDHPs and/or two HSAs.
+If both an individual and spouse have family HDHPs, the maximum annual HSA contribution for the family is $7,100 in 2020.
+This is true if there is just one HSA or if each spouse has their own HSA.
+A family cannot increase its annual contribution because there are two HDHPs and/or two HSAs.
 This limit is split equally unless the individual and spouse agree on a different division.
 For other tax situations, consult your tax advisor.